 - Move your mouse randomly to generate encryption keys, then click Format.

-Afterward, to mount your encrypted volume, select an available slot in the main window, click Select File, choose your container, and click Mount.
-When prompted, enter your password, and the volume appears as a mounted drive.
+To mount your encrypted volume, select an available slot in the main window, click Select File, choose your container, and click Mount.
+Enter your password when prompted, and the volume appears as a mounted drive.

 For additional data protection, consider using Timeshift on Debian to create system snapshots before making major changes to your encrypted volumes.